Delicious Honey Bun Cake starts with a cake mix and uses ingredients from your pantry and refrigerator. Serve it for breakfast or dessert.

 For the record, all my recipes have been tried and when I have issues, I either work it out or share with you the fail.

-You may remember the semi-fails of my out of this world apple cake or cinnamon nut coffee ring.
-Both were delicious but… well, check out the posts for yourself.
 If recipes don’t work for me, I won’t post them on the site.
-I want visitors to my site to be confident the recipes will turn out.
+I want visitors to my site to be confident that the recipes will turn out.